c0cky/vulnerable-jwt/README.md

 ## vulnerable

-The way this application examples the vulnerability of the `alg` header is that by going to `http://localhost:8080/api/authenticatedbad` the server creates a token that is signed with the public key from the server.
-The user can then use this token even though the server is set up to use a symmetric secret key.
+The way this application examples the vulnerability of the `alg` header is that by going to `http://localhost:8080/api/authenticatedbad` the server creates a token that is signed with the public key from the server but with `HMAC` as the `alg` not `RSA`, if the server is expecting a `RSA` and receives this token and validates it even though it is forged with the public key.